Early on in my ancestor sleuthing, after initial success in finding a few family graves, I began to get a little cavalier about my finds.

 I thought about the circumstances of her life.
 She’d been a widow for 33 years.
 She’d had one child, a son, a Jesuit priest who, at the time of his mother’s death in 1972, was the pastor of Holy Family parish on the south side of Chicago.
 I imagined him conducting the services for his own mother at the funeral home, celebrating her funeral Mass in his church, and officiating at her graveside service.
 It seems, though, that he dropped the ball when it came time to get the other half of his parents’ stone engraved upon his mother’s death.

 Perhaps due to his duties as CEO of a thriving Chicago parish, my cousin Frank, simply never got around to it.
-Thus, while Aunt Grace does have a stone and is buried next to her husband, that marker does not proclaim that, yes, she once lived on this earth.
+Thus, while Aunt Grace does have a stone and is buried next to her husband, that marker does not proclaim that she once lived on this earth and these are the dates she was alive.
 Again, disappointing, but at least I know where she is.

 Lessons learned?
 Once you verify a grave site as belonging to someone on your family tree, peruse the immediate area to see if other nearby graves may belong to a family member as well.
 You just may literally strike pay dirt!
 In addition, if you come across a double marker that’s partially blank, talk to the cemetery office to find out just who, if anyone, may be buried there.
 You may discover a relative you never knew you had.